2020 Atlantic 10 Conference men's soccer season

-The 2020 Atlantic 10 Conference men's soccer season is the 34th season of men's college soccer in the Atlantic 10 Conference.
+The 2020 Atlantic 10 Conference men's soccer season was the 34th season of men's college soccer in the Atlantic 10 Conference.
 The season was scheduled to begin on August 29, 2020 and conclude on November 6, 2020, but was postponed due to the COVID-19 pandemic.
 The season is scheduled to begin on February 3, 2021 and conclude on April 11, 2021.

 Rhode Island entered the season as the defending regular season and tournament champions, but failed to defend both titles.
 Dayton won the regular season, while Fordham won the A10 Tournament.

 Background

 Previous season

 Rhode Island won the college soccer double by winning the Atlantic 10 regular season and tournament.
 The Rams finished the season with a record of 14–4–3, 7–1–0 in Atlantic 10 play.
 In the NCAA Tournament Rhode Island lost 3–4 to UConn in the opening round.

 Dayton's Jonas Fjeldberg won the Offensive Player of the Year.
 Fordham's Jørgen Oland won the Defensive Player of the Year.
 Dayton's Kingsford Adjei won the Midfielder of the Year.
 Rhode Island head coach, Gareth Elliott, won the Coach of the Year Award.
 Finally, Dayton's Toluwalase Oladeinbo won the Freshman of the Year Award.
 Rhode Island's Peder Kristiansen won third-team All-American honors by TopDrawer Soccer and Soccer America.
 VCU's Ryo Shimazaki was the first Atlantic 10 player selected in the 2020 MLS SuperDraft, drafted in the third round with the 59th pick by Columbus Crew.